nodeblocks-dev/geekle-supply-user-adapter/README.md

 ## Create a repository for the custom adapter

-First, create a new repository on GitHub for the custom adapter and place the necessary files below.
+First, create a new repository in GitHub for the custom adapter and place the necessary files below.

 ```bash
 .